chengoconnell/Happy-Auction-House/README.md

 # Happy-Auction-House
-An online auction website emulating the functionality of (budget) eBay.
+An online auction website emulating the functionality of eBay.

 ## Background
 This website allows the user to sign up as a seller or buyer, giving them capabilities to search, auction, and bid on items.
 As a database focused project, this demanded a good understanding of database concepts including database design, entity relationship modelling (cardinality & modality), database normalization, and SQL queries.